shriyachallam/maccorcyclingdata/README.rst

 The **example.ipynb** provides examples where all the functions are used on the given example data.
 To run this example, simply open and run each cell in the example Jupyter Notebok provided.
+In the ``example_data`` directory, there is example testdata and an example schedule file to show how the data columns should be formatted.

 Requirements and Installation
 -----------------------------

 This code has been developed in Python 3.7.6.
-The code has been tested to run in Windows operating systems.
+The code has been tested to run in Windows, Linux, and macOS.

 This code uses numpy and pandas as specified in docs/requirements.txt.